Tailscale Exit Node on FreeBSD

-— Austen Conrad, Founder, AIA, NCARB, NCIDQ
+— Austen Conrad Founder, AIA, NCARB, NCIDQ

 Field notes from bringing our first datacenter server's networking online.